Best of South Iceland

 - English speaking guide or driver-guirde

-- Seven nights of accommodation, with private facilities
+- Seven nights of moderate accommodation, with private facilities

 - Visit to two national parks

 - Entrance and towel rental at Blue Lagoon, including silica mud mask and a drink of your choice

 - Round trip ferry to the Westman Islands